 - Bardic works you have created (please let the ritual team know ahead of time so they can slot you in)

-- Note: There will be a bardic circle for stories and songs before the rite also.
+- Note: There will be a bardic circle for stories and songs during the afternoon games if folks wish

 - Hand-crafted items